CacheTrap: Unveiling a Stealthier Gray-Box Trojan against LLMs

 \subsection{Evaluation of \algname on Victim Application}

-Once the optimal corruption coordinate for each class has been identified using the public data, we apply the attack on the \emph{victim LLM application at the inference stage on test data}.
+Once the optimal corruption coordinate for each class has been identified using the public data and model, we apply the attack on the \emph{victim LLM application at the inference stage on test data}.
 This corresponds to the real deployment-time scenario in which the adversary injects a single-bit perturbation into the KV cache during inference.

 To predict an inference data as class $c$, we flip the bit at the selected coordinate $(\ell^\star_c, h^\star_c, j^\star_c)$ while performing inference on the target test set $\mathcal{D}_{\text{test}}$.
-Each input sample is first processed normally up to the prefix stage; the adversarial bit flip is then applied to the value vector of the chosen token position, after which the model generates the suffix token and produces its final classification output.
-For every class, we report the \textbf{Attack Success Rate (ASR)}: the proportion of test samples predicted as class $c$ when the corresponding corruption is applied,

-Since the publicly available dataset and the victim’s test set are entirely unrelated, high ASR on $\mathcal{D}_{\text{test}}$ indicates that the selected bit-flip locations generalize across datasets and reliably induce targeted misclassifications during real inference.
-This demonstrates that a \emph{single-bit perturbation} to the KV cache is sufficient to mount an effective test-time Trojan attack against the target LLM classifier, with the bit-flip functioning as the internal Trojan trigger that activates the targeted misclassifications.
+For every class, we report the Attack Success Rate (ASR): the proportion of test samples predicted as class $c$ when the corresponding corruption is applied.
+A high ASR on $\mathcal{D}_{\text{test}}$ would indicate that a \emph{single-bit perturbation} to the KV cache is sufficient to mount an effective test-time Trojan attack against the target LLM, with the bit-flip functioning as the internal Trojan trigger that activates the targeted misclassifications.